Best Of15 min read

 Cons:

-• Performance is decent but not exceptional
+• Performance is fine but not exceptional

 8. HostGator — Best for Beginners Who Want Pure Simplicity